-Every employee, officer and director is expected to be aware of, familiar with and comply with the Company's Insider Trading Policy, as in effect from time to time.
-Pursuant to such Insider Trading Policy and law, employees, officers and directors who have material information about the Company or other companies, including the Company's suppliers and partners, as a result of their relationship with the Company are prohibited from trading in the securities of the Company or such other companies, as well as communicating that information to others (known as "insider trading").
+Every employee, officer and director is expected to be aware of and familiar with the Company's Insider Trading Policy, as in effect from time to time.
+Pursuant to such Insider Trading Policy and law, employees, officers and directors who have material, non-public information about the Company or other companies, including the Company's suppliers and partners, as a result of their relationship with the Company are prohibited from trading in the securities of the Company or such other companies, as well as communicating that information to others.

-Any employee, officer or director who violates the Company's Insider Trading Policy will be subject to disciplinary action, including but not limited to suspension or dismissal.
+Any employee, officer or director who trades in the securities of the Company or such other companies while in possession of material non-public information will be subject to disciplinary action, including but not limited to suspension or dismissal.